 The Office of Student Leadership and Engagement

 The Office of Student Leadership and Engagement provides general advising and support to all student organizations.
 In addition to overseeing student organization registration and administrative processes, the Office of Student Leadership and Engagement hosts various trainings and workshops focused on student organization management and leadership development.
-For assistance, contact Liza Pierre, Coordinator of Student Organizations and Leadership, at email@example.com
+For assistance, contact the Office of Student Leadership & Engagement at email@example.com

 The Student Organization Leader Orientation (SOLO) is a required training for all student organizations that is held annually in the fall semester.
 Each organization is required to send at least 2 members to this training.

 Held each spring, the Leader Transition Workshop aims to provide all organizations with strategies and steps to ensure effective and efficient leadership transitions from one academic year to the next.
 Organizations are required to send a minimum of 2 representatives to a Leader Transition Workshop, including 1 current leader and 1 incoming leader.